s60sc/ESP32-CAM_MJPEG2SD/README.md

 # ESP32-CAM_MJPEG2SD
 ESP32 Camera extension to record JPEGs to SD card as MJPEG files and playback to browser.

-Files uploaded by FTP are optionally converted to AVI format to allow recordings to replay at correct frame rate on media players.
+Files uploaded by FTP or downloaded from browser are optionally converted to AVI format to allow recordings to replay at correct frame rate on media players.

 ## Purpose
 The MJPEG format contains the original JPEG images but displays them as a video.
 MJPEG playback is not inherently rate controlled, but the app attempts to play back at the MJPEG recording rate.
 MJPEG files can also be played on video apps or converted into rate controlled AVI or MKV files etc.